ics-software-engineering/meteor-application-template/README.md

 Only logged in users can manipulate Stuff documents (but any registered user can manipulate any Stuff document, even if they weren't the user that created it.)

 To prevent users who are not logged in from accessing pages that manipulate Stuff instances, template-based authorization is used following the recommendations in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions).
-(While these recommendations are associated with the Flow Router guide, we follow them even though we use Iron Router).

-The application implements template-based authorization using an IfLoggedIn template, defined in [app/client/templates/application/IfLoggedIn.html](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/templates/application/IfLoggedIn.html) and [app/client/templates/application/if-logged-in.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/client/templates/application/if-logged-in.js).
+The application implements template-based authorization using an If_Logged_In template, defined in [imports/ui/layouts/if-logged-in.html](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/ui/layouts/if-logged-in.html) and [imports/ui/layouts/if-logged-in.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/ui/layouts/if-logged-in.js).

-This template is used to prevent unauthorized access in the templates associated with Stuff instances, implemented in [app/client/templates/stuff](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/templates/stuff).

-### Initialization/configuration
+### Configuration

-The [app/server/seeds](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/server/seeds) directory contains initialization code for both accounts and the Stuff collection.
-This code is designed to be executed only once, when the application is first run and the Mongo DB is empty.

 The [config](https://github.com/ics-software-engineering/meteor-application-template/tree/master/config) directory is intended to hold settings files.
 The repository contains one file: [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template/blob/master/config/settings.development.json).